 All of these components are common items that can be easily found at your local hardware, gardening and DIY stores.
 You can also pick them up even cheaper by buying second hand from places like Craigslist, Gumtree and eBay.
 I can personally recommend www.amazon.com/aquaponics to supply all these items.

 The above information tells you everything you need to build a fully functional, basic yet effective and cheap aquaponics system.
-If you want to learn how to put it all together and maintain it, then I highly recommend you to check out Aquaponics 4 You where you can learn everything from start to finish in simple steps.
+If you want to learn how to put it all together and maintain it, then I highly recommend you to check out Easy!
+DIY Aquaponics where you can learn everything from start to finish in simple steps.

 To get the most out of your aquaponics system, I highly recommend the following articles, where you can decide from the highest rated and bestselling products for aquaponics.